Forward-UIUC-2021F/keyword_related_questions/README.md

 12. Run elasticsearch with "bin/elasticsearch" and check to see if server is running at "http://127.0.0.1:9200/"
 13. In the second console window, cd into kibana folder.
 14. Run kibana with "bin/kibana" and check to see if server is running at "http://127.0.0.1:5601/"
-15. Now run "main.py" to load the csv file into elastic search
+15. Now run "main.py" to load the csv file into elastic search (ONLY DO THIS ONE TIME)

-## Overall Design
+16. Now comment line 134 in main.py and uncomment the rest of the code below line 134
-This module will generate a list of the best questions related to some given keyword.
+17. You may now change the keyword to whatever query you desire

 ## Functional Design
 ``` python